tsailiming/ansible-examples/ovirt/README.md

 # Introduction
-This example is using Ansible Tower Workflow to provision VM on Red Hat Virtualization.
+This example is using Ansible Tower Workflow to provision a virtual machine on Red Hat Virtualization.

 # Workflow